Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Introduction

-Consider the Ising model on the rescaled grid $a\, \Z^2$ at the {\it critical temperature} $\beta_c=\beta_c(\Z^2)$.
-(We refer for example to \cite{\GrimmettFK} for a nice introduction to the Ising model.)
-We will be interested in the following object. \begin{definition} The renormalized {\bf magnetization field} $\Phi^a$, a random distribution on the plane, is
+Consider the Ising model on the rescaled grid $a \Z^2$ at the \textit {critical temperature} $\beta_c=\beta_c(\Z^2)$, with zero external magnetic field.
+(We refer, e.g., to \cite{\GrimmettFK} for a nice introduction to the Ising model.)
+We will be interested in the following object.